MicrosoftDocs/dynamics-365-ai/ai-docs/customer-service-insights/trigger-refresh.md

 For more information on case title cleansing settings, see [Improve data quality by cleansing support case titles](settings.md).

-For more information on topic granularity settings, see [Set the scope of how Customer Service Insights generates customer service topics](granularity.md).
+For more information on topic granularity settings, see [Set the granularity of how Customer Service Insights generates customer service topics](granularity.md).

-For more information on renaming a topic, see [Renaming a topic](dashboard-topics.md#renaming-a-topic).
+For more information on renaming a topic, see [Renaming a topic](topics-page.md#renaming-a-topic).